 As with all the workshops conducted in South Pacific countries, the senior members of the Victorian Bar who give of their time and expertise, is meritorious.
 Their commitment to the independence and professional standard of the legal professions in developing countries is recognised with gratitude, by the respective Judiciaries and trainees.

 The Bar Readers’ Course is conducted twice yearly commencing in March and September.
 The Bar Council has resolved to include places for two overseas readers in the September course each year.
 It is intended that priority be given to practicing advocates who are likely to make a significant contribution to their home jurisdiction.

 Information on the selection criteria for allocation of places in the readers’ course is available below.

-Applications for the 2019 September readers’ course must be made on the application form and all documentation must be received by close of business 1 March 2019.
+Applications for the 2024 September Readers' Course must be made on the application form and all documentation must be received by close of business on Friday, 15 March 2024.

 Trainees were offered mentoring on an on-going basis by members of the Victorian Bar following the empowerment program.
 Mentoring and empowerment programs have continued annually for trainees since the inaugural program.

 In 2017, for the first time, the Victorian Bar team also offered a mentoring program for men.
 The men’s program was conceived in response to feedback from male students at the LTI in 2016.
 The men’s program, and in particular the mentoring component of the men’s program for 2017 was supported and funded by JSS4D.

 The mentoring programs promote candor and open discussion, especially among women participants who can easily feel intimidated by male counterparts.